exaexa/ShinySOM/README.md

 docker run -d -p 8080:8080 -t exaexa/shinysom
 ```

-After that, tyoe [localhost:8080](http://localhost:8080/) into your web browser; if everything went right, you should be presented with a working ShinySOM installation.
+After that, type [localhost:8080](http://localhost:8080/) into your web browser.
+If everything went right, you should be able to see and use a working ShinySOM installation.

 For quick start, continue to the [tutorial](TUTORIAL.md).